DES MOINES, Iowa (AP) -- Iowa's high-scoring, up-tempo attack has made it tough for its big inside players to get much notice.

 The 7-foot-1 Woodbury has yet to live up to the hype that preceded his arrival as one of the nation's top recruits.
 But he and Olaseni have combined to give Iowa quality production at the center spot.

-Woodbury's size is a big advantage on defense, and he runs reasonably well for such a big player.
-The sophomore is averaging 5.7 points on 50.5 percent shooting to go along with 4.0 rebounds a game.
+Woodbury's size is a big advantage on defense, of course, and he runs reasonably well for such a big player.
+The sophomore is averaging 5.7 points on 50.5 percent shooting from the field and 69.1 percent from the line to go along with four rebounds a game.

 ''He's able to use his length and his strength to do what he needs to do,'' Marble said. ''He just finds different ways to put his mark on the game.
 And to be honest, most of it isn't going to show up on the stat sheet.''

-According to McCaffery, Olaseni's efforts to improve his jump shot and to finish inside with both hands have paid off.
+According to McCaffery, Olaseni's efforts to improve his jump shots and to finish inside with both hands have paid off this season.

 ''You saw a little bit of indecision his first year.
 He was unsure a lot.
 But some of that I think came from his desire to be perfect.
 He's such a perfectionist,'' McCaffery said. ''He's figured out that the game is much more fluid and (to) rely on his athletic ability and to rely on his instincts a little bit more.
 And if you make a mistake, it's not the end of the world.''